sriharivishnu/COVID-19-Detection/README.md

 While 100% accuracy seems unrealistic, the model was predicting the correct value for 15 consecutive test data (1/(2^15)) chance of happening, (especially multiple times in a row).

+## Summary
+While the CT scan dataset offers a lot more data, the Chest X Ray dataset consistently provided good results, despite the quantity of data.

 ### Datasets Obtained From
 https://github.com/UCSD-AI4H/COVID-CT
 https://github.com/ieee8023/covid-chestxray-dataset